-SECTION 2.(b) This section becomes effective July 1, 2020.
+SECTION 2.1.(d) This section becomes effective July 1, 2020.

 PART III.
+USE OF CORONAVIRUS RELIEF FUND

-FUND BEHAVIORAL HEALTH AND CRISIS SERVICES IN RESPONSE TO THE COVID-19 PANDEMIC
+FUNDS FOR BEHAVIORAL HEALTH AND CRISIS SERVICES IN RESPONSE TO THE COVID-19 PANDEMIC

 SECTION 3.(a) The State Controller shall transfer the sum of fifty million dollars (\$50,000,000) in nonrecurring funds for the 2020-2021 fiscal year from the Coronavirus Relief Reserve established in Section 2.1 of S.L.
 2020-4 to the Coronavirus Relief Fund established in Section 2.2 of that same act (Coronavirus Relief Fund).